 Nevertheless, the Baptists have done something very useful: They have established a moral marker for their congregants, some of whom are governors, state legislators and members of Congress.
 Since so many conservatives in public life like to point to their religious views as a guide for their political acts, the resolution ought to have a substantial influence on immigration debates.

 Last week at its annual meeting, the Southern Baptist Convention called for “a just and compassionate path to legal status” for the nation’s estimated 11 million undocumented workers.
-The “messengers,” as the convention delegates are called, also denounced bigotry
+The “messengers,” as the convention delegates are called, also denounced bigotry and harassment

 WASHINGTON — It took a week for the technicians to fix the air conditioning unit, but I reminded myself that I had faced similar inconveniences in a house I actually owned.
 The spastic climate systems that go out during extreme weather — the temperatures were in the 90s when it went down — are no reason to doubt the wisdom of renting.

 Still, I’ve had trouble getting used to my status as a tenant.
 I bought my first house when I turned 30 and reaped a tidy profit when I sold it.
 I bought another house after that, believing that home ownership was the foundation of stability, respectability and security.

 You see, I grew up steeped in the property-owning ethic; I was told repeatedly that rent was money wasted.
 My parents were not only owners of their primary residence but also landlords.
 They believed in buying property to build financial security.